mia-platform/documentation/docs/fast_data/configuration/realtime-updater/advanced-topics.md

 ## Compression

-Kafka message can be sent using a particular compression encoding.
+Kafka messages can be sent using a particular compression encoding.
 In this section, you will find a list of compressions supported by the microservice.

-This compression mechanisms can also be used by the microservice itself while producing kafka messages, by specifying, starting from version `v7.5.8`, the environment variable `PRODUCER_COMPRESSION`.
+Also, this compression mechanisms can also be used by the microservice itself while producing kafka messages, by specifying, starting from version `v7.5.8`, the environment variable `PRODUCER_COMPRESSION`.
 Allowed values are `gzip`, `snappy` or `none`: if the variable has not been specified, `none` will be the default compression system used by the RTU.

 :::caution
 Compression and decompression algorithm will always increase the delay between production and consumption of the message, hence it is not advised for strong real-time relying applications; on the other hand, it is well recommended for initial load procedures which tend to produce a huge amount of messages.